 Are constant urinary tract infections (UTIs) ruining your life?
 Have you been diagnosed with interstitial cystitis or painful bladder syndrome and told you must learn to live with it?

-CUTIC – the Chronic Urinary Tract Infection Campaign – was started by people like just you.
-We know first hand the pain and misery of living with a long-term infection.
+CUTIC – the Chronic Urinary Tract Infection Campaign – was started by people just like you.
+We know first-hand the pain and misery of living with a long-term infection.
 We’re campaigning for better recognition and treatment for sufferers.